-A great tip given by experts to avoid overwatering is to let the topsoil dry out completely and then water thoroughly.
+Experts avoid overwatering by letting the topsoil dry out completely and then water thoroughly.

-Feed the plant with a diluted liquid fertilizer once every two weeks, in spring when the plant is actively growing.
+In spring during active growth, feed the plant with a diluted liquid fertilizer every two weeks.

-Reduce the fertilization to once a month in summer and stop it completely after the end of the summer season.
+Reduce fertilization to once a month in summer.
+Stop it completely at the end of the summer season.

 Do not feed the plant fall and winter.

 Peperomia plant grows best in peat-based, well-aerated soil with excellent drainage.